 NCTC Deer Hunt

-Every hunter is required to take an NCTC orientation program and go through State-certified hunter safety education.
-One significant change this year is the use of lead-free ammunition, which prevents lead poisoning of birds and animals that might ingest lead particles or fragments from deer entrails or carcasses.
+There is an online orientation and application process, though a hard-copy version is available.
+The use of lead-free ammunition will be continued.
+This prevents lead poisoning of birds and animals that might ingest lead particles or fragments from deer entrails or carcasses.

 This managed hunt is open both to West Virginia residents and out-of state applicants.
 Before hunting each hunter must be licensed in West Virginia and have received a hunter safety education certification.
 Hunters with disabilities are welcome to participate, and accommodations will be made as needed.